-- While not mandatory, historically, most Business Scholars will participate in the domestic overnight trip to a major metropolitan city.
-The international study tour is limited to about 20 students.
-Both opportunities have additional costs associated with participation.
+- While not mandatory, historically, most Business Scholars participate in the domestic overnight trip to a major metropolitan city.

 - Are Business Scholars admitted into the major program?

-- Yes, students who are admitted to Scholars will be direct admitted to the BSBA major program and desired specialization.
+- Yes.
+Business Scholars is the only Scholars program whose students are directly admitted to the BSBA major program and desired specialization.

-- No, students may apply from any academic discipline; however preference will be given to Business Majors.
+- No. Students may apply from any academic discipline; however, preference for admission will be given to students intending to major in business.